 Parenting Plan Guidelines in California

 If you and your ex-spouse are sharing custody, or will be creating a visitation schedule, there are several things to consider as you plan for the years ahead.
 Although there are undoubtedly emotions involved in a divorce or child custody battle, it is best to set the emotions aside when you are working together to make a custody schedule.
-The team of child custody attorneys at Bez Law Firm, P.C. understand that there are always unique circumstances that can complicate a visitation schedule.
+The team of attorneys at Bez Law Firm, P.C. understand that there are always unique circumstances that can complicate a visitation schedule.
 For this reason, we compiled a list of 10 things to consider, or keep in mind, to help you as you create a parenting plan.

 10 Things to Consider for Your Parenting Plan